Swendsen-Wang Algorithm on the Mean-Field Potts Model: Fast mixing for

 To show that the mixing time of SW is $O(1)$ when $B<\Bu$, we extend the strategy of \cite{LNNP} for $q=2$ to $q\geq 3$.
 In \cite{LNNP}, a certain projection of the SW chain is defined, called the magnetization chain.
 For us, the magnetization chain can be defined as follows.
 Let $\{V_1,\hdots, V_q\}$ be a fixed partition of the vertex set of the complete graph into $q$ parts.
 The magnetization chain is a Markov chain $\mathcal{A}_t=(A_{ij,t})_{i,j\in [q]}$ with $A_{ij,t}$ being the number of vertices in $V_i$ with color $j$ at time $t$ (the fact that the magnetization chain is a Markov chain is due to the symmetry).
 Note that for every $t=0,1,\hdots$, for every $i\in [q]$ it holds that $\sum_{j}A_{ij,t}=|V_i|$.

-The following lemma is the analogue of \cite[Proposition 7.3]{LNNP} and can be proved analogously to Lemma~\ref{lem:phases-agree}. \begin{lemma} Let $\{V_1,\hdots, V_q\}$ be a partition of the vertex set of the complete graph on $n$ vertices into $q$ parts.
+The following lemma is the analogue of \cite[Proposition 7.3]{LNNP} and can be proved analogously to Lemma~\ref{lem:phases-agree}. \begin{lemma} Assume $B<\Bh$ is a constant.
+Let $\{V_1,\hdots, V_q\}$ be a partition of the vertex set of the complete graph on $n$ vertices into $q$ parts.
 Let $\mathcal{A}_t$ and $\mathcal{A}_t'$ be two copies of the magnetization chain.
-Further, denote by $a_{j,t},a_{j,t}'$ the total number of vertices with color $j$ in $\mathcal{A}_t$ and $\mathcal{A}_t'$, respectively , i.e.,
+Further, denote by $a_{j,t},a_{j,t}'$ the total number of vertices with color $j$ in $\mathcal{A}_t$ and $\mathcal{A}_t'$, respectively, i.e.,

 Let $L>0$ be an arbitrarily large constant and suppose that at time $t$ it holds that